Son-Tr/Meipaly/README.md

 # Meipaly Landing Page

 ## Description
-The Meipaly Landing Page is a fully responsive design for a fictional company.
+The Meipaly Landing Page is a fully responsive design for a company.
 It features:
 - Modern animations.
 - An easy-to-navigate layout.